carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ### Gene clustering

-PPanGGolin uses by default MMseqs2  algoritm to run the clustering in all the proteins.
-You can provide your own gene families or cluster adding the flag `--clusters` and providing a `tsv` file with your families but previously in step 4 you need to provide the annotations.
+PPanGGolin uses by default [MMseqs2](https://github.com/soedinglab/MMseqs2) to run the clustering in all the proteins.
+You can adjust the clustering parameters adding the flags `--mode`, `--coverage`(default 0.8) `--identity`(default 0.8) to the command.

+If you provided your annotations in the preovious step you can also provide clusters made previously with a different program with the `--clusters` option.

+We will use the default parameters.
 ~~~
 $ ppanggolin cluster --pangenome pangenome.h5 --cpu 8
 ~~~
 {: .language-bash}

-You can change the cluster parameters adding the flags `--coverage`(default 0.8) `--identity`(default 0.8) to the previous command.
-You can also provide your

 We can now notice that the size of out file has increased.